NaachooT/ChatApp/README.md

 # ChatApp

-Simple app using NodeJS with WebSocket.io to create a simple real-time chat app.
+Simple app using NodeJS with WebSocket.io to create a real-time chat app.

 ## Installing
 ```